 Kavita says, “Struggle for power occurs in relationships all the time.
-Couples can go to great lengths to test who brings more love to the table in a relationship.
-There are also cases where people are seen to get a high watching the anguish on their partner’s face as they release and curtail their feelings.”
-Simply put, there are various ways in which people in love show power over who they love.
+Couples can go to great lengths to test who brings more love to the table.
+There are also cases where having power over someone gives people a ‘high’.
+In such cases, one enjoys watching the anguish on their partner’s face as they curtail their feelings.”
+Simply put, there are various ways in which people in love showcase power and control in relationships.

 What Is A Power Dynamic In A Relationship?

 When the term ‘power dynamics’ is used in the context of relationships, it actually points out how balanced or imbalanced the relationship is.
 At the very basic level, the term ‘power dynamics’ means the manner of influencing or directing the behavior of others in a particular way.
 Kavita notes, “If someone is madly in love with their partner, a feeling of supremacy comes over and rules their actions.
 And then, what starts off as a game can end in despair.”

 So, what are relationship dynamics in our daily lives?
 Examples of power dynamics in everyday life are not found in major events.
 They lie in the little differences in expectations and attitudes and eventually boil down to negotiations, like in business deals.
 Each partner comes with their own set of beliefs and behavioral patterns.
 And each wants the other to change to their tunes.
 Let’s look at some examples:

 ● A person may play hold and cold with a reject a romantic interest even if they like the other person just to have the upper hand

 ● If one partner earns significantly more than the other, they would want to control all the finances and have the upper hand in handling expenditure.
 This aggravates the already-existing financial differences in relationships